alongenosar/ios-sdk/README.md

 2. From target’s Build Settings tab, set “Enable Bitcode” option to ​ **NO.**
 3. From target’s Capabilities tab, enable Push Notifications.
 4. From target’s Capabilities tab, under Background modes, enable Location updates.
 5. Device orientation settings.
-Snappers works fine with any orientation settings, however allowing landscape orienations (left and right) will result in better user expirience, such as sending chat messages during live broadcast.
+Snappers works fine with any orientation settings, however allowing landscape orienations (left and right) will result in better user expirience, such as sending chat messages during a live broadcast.

 ## Step 3: Add Snappers SDK to your Project